jsaikali/cscie29_final_project/README.md

 The data is from the Kaggle location: https://www.kaggle.com/luisfredgs/yelp-reviews-csv#yelp_review.csv

-I used a function in pset_02/splitter.py to split that data into manageable chunks which you will find in `data/yelp/`
+I used a function in pset_02/splitter.py to split that data into manageable chunks which you will find in `data/yelp/`, but you do not need to touch it.
+The data is already provided in this repo (sorry github for putting 70 MB files on the repo)

-Be sure that the .gitignore contains the `data/` since the files are huge!
+Be sure that the .gitignore contains `data/` moving forward!

+Clone this repo - it should look like your pset_02 solution, but just use this for convenience.

-## Installations
+### Installations
 Please perform the following installations
 - ./drun_app pipenv install dask
 - ./drun_app pipenv install luigi